Our Head of Geography is Miss R L Windmill

 Trips & Visits

 We currently undertake residential field work in the Summer Term to Nettlecombe Court in Somerset, supporting the fieldwork element of the GCSE course.
-This gives excellent access to the Somerset coast where we investigate coastal processes and management techniques.
+This gives excellent access to the Somerset coast, where we investigate coastal processes and management techniques.
 We also visit Taunton to evaluate the success of urban regeneration programmes.

-Currently, there is a co-curricular field course to Iceland, approximately every two years, the most recent having taken place during October half term 2019.
+Currently, there is a biannual visit to Iceland, the most recent having taken place during October half term 2019.
 Alongside this, fieldwork opportunities at a more local scale are integrated within each Key Stage.